obulesu2506/K8-resources/Siva/storage/README.md

 EBS Static Provisioning:
 ----------------------------
-If EC2 is one region, then corresponding EBS should be in that same region
+If EC2 is one region, then corresponding EBS should be in that same region (Similar to hard disk to your computer)